Peter Finch: War service

 Finch enlisted in the Australian Army on 2 June 1941.
 He served in the Middle East and was an anti-aircraft gunner during the Bombing of Darwin.

 During his war service Finch was given leave to act in radio, theatre and film.
 He appeared in a number of propaganda shorts, including Another Threshold (1942), These Stars Are Mine (1943), While There is Still Time (1943) and South West Pacific (1943), the latter for Ken G. Hall.
 He also appeared in two of the few Australian feature films made during the war, The Rats of Tobruk (1944) and the less distinguished Red Sky at Morning (1944).

 Finch produced and performed Army Concert Party work, and in 1945 toured bases and hospitals with two Terence Rattigan plays he directed, French Without Tears and While the Sun Shines.
-He narrated the widely seen documentaries Jungle Patrol (1944) and Sons of the Anzacs (1945).
+He narrated the widely seen documentaries Whose War Is It?
+(1943), Jungle Patrol (1944) and Sons of the Anzacs (1945).

 Finch was discharged from the army on 31 October 1945 at the rank of sergeant.

 Post-war career in Australia

 After the war, Finch continued to work extensively in radio and established himself as Australia's leading actor in that medium, winning Macquarie Awards for best actor in 1946 and 1947.
+He helped create the radio series The Sundowner a vehicle for Chips Rafferty.

 He also worked as a compere, producer and writer.

 In 1946, Finch co-founded the Mercury Theatre Company, which put on a number of productions in Sydney over the next few years (initially in the diminutive St James' Hall), as well as running a theatre school.

-Finch continued to appear in the (rare) Australian feature films made around this time including A Son is Born (1946) and Eureka Stockade (1949).
+Finch continued to appear in the (rare) Australian feature films made around this time including A Son Is Born (1946) and Eureka Stockade (1949).
 He was a leading contender to play Sir Charles Kingsford Smith in Smithy (1946) but lost out to Ron Randell.
+According to Filmink Finch was recognised "as the best radio actor in the country, although there was a lot of reservations about whether the skinny, cheekbone-y occasional Buddhist was handsome enough to be a leading man."

 Finch was also involved in some documentaries, narrating Indonesia Calling (1946) and helping make Primitive Peoples about the people of Arnhem Land.

 Visit of Laurence Olivier and Vivien Leigh, and return to Britain

 Laurence Olivier and Vivien Leigh toured Australia in 1948 with the Old Vic Company.
 They attended the Mercury production of The Imaginary Invalid on the factory floor of O'Brien's Glass Factory starring Finch.
-Olivier was impressed with Finch's acting and encouraged him to move to London, his birthplace.
-He left Australia permanently in 1948.
+Olivier was impressed with Finch's acting and encouraged him to move to London, his birthplace, which he did that year.